tnm/redweb/README.md

 More and To Do
 ---------------

 Redweb is certainly alpha.
 It implements a fair amount of Redis functionality, but there is still more to be added.
-A soon-to-happen commit will implement union and intersection functionality.
+A soon-to-happen commit will bring union and intersection functionality.
 My plan is to eventually include all Redis functionality.

 I intend to keep Redweb as current as possible for each new Redis release.